Jennyicano/Pands-Project/README.md

 In my [Jupyter notebook](https://github.com/Jennyicano/Pands-Project/blob/main/iris_data.ipynb) I added the comments about the results of my code.
 In this project the data can be visualized throught plots, histograms, and bar charts.

-In the [Analysis](https://github.com/Jennyicano/Pands-Project/blob/main/Analysis.py) it can be found all the code and programm that will output the information of the Iris dataset.
+In the [Analysis](https://github.com/Jennyicano/Pands-Project/blob/main/Analysis.py) it can be found all the code and program that will output the information of the Iris dataset.

 Also, the data is summarized in a [text file](https://github.com/Jennyicano/Pands-Project/blob/main/summary.txt) in this repositary.